paparazzi/paparazzi-portability-support/debian/paparazzi-jsbsim/README.md

 * cd paparazzi-jsbsim-<version>
 * cp -r ../debian .

-to build a source package:
+to build a source package that includes the orig.tar.gz in upload:
-* debuild -S
+* debuild -S -sa

 or to build a binary package with pbuilder
 * sudo pbuilder update --distribution DIST-NAME --override-config